 BBVA bank has branch locations in seven states.
 If you don't live near a branch in one of those states, you will need to go with an online certificate of deposit (CD) account.
 You may want to open an online CD regardless because they usually offer the highest interest rates.
 Rates are still lower than some of the best CD rates available, but they are competitive.
 The minimum deposit of $500 is also relatively low compared to similar banks.

 The biggest drawback of BBVA is that there aren't many CD term options.
-Local branches may have additional offerings but online CDs only come with terms lengths between one and three years.
+Local branches may have additional offerings but online CDs only come with terms lengths between eleven months and three years.
 Customers looking to use a CD as part of their retirement savings will like that all CDs are also available as part of an individual retirement account (IRA).

 No matter your savings goals, read on for the information you need to help you make the right decision.